mpolynskyi/transcript-test-project/README.md

 ### Submitting Your Work

 [Fork this repository](https://guides.github.com/activities/forking/) and do your work on that fork.
 Push the changes up and send us a link to the fork so that we can review.
+Send the link to your fork to [dmitriy@emissary.io](mailto:dmitriy@emissary.io) and [danny@emissary.io](mailto:danny@emissary.io).